 Char March grew up in Scotland’s run-down industrial belt in the 1960s, and now divides her time between the Yorkshire Pennines and Lochaber.
 She is a multi-award-winning author, with five poetry collections, six BBC Radio 4 dramas, eight stage plays, a screenplay and a short story collection to her name, as well as creative non-fiction.
 She lectures at universities throughout the north, and has served as a writer-in-residence across the UK and Europe.

-Her new collection, Full Stops in Winter Branches, will be published by Valley Press is October 2018, and is available for pre-order now.
+Her new collection, Full Stops in Winter Branches, was published by Valley Press in November 2018.

-‘Wry, pithy and downright funny, Char March’s new collection unpacks into serial astonishment: each poem doorsteps you with its distinct voice and attitude.’ — Graham Mort
+‘These poems made me pay attention – and laugh.
+They’re wry, pithy and downright funny.
+They unpack into serial astonishment: each poem doorsteps you with its distinct voice and attitude.’
+Graham Mort

 Be part of our story.
 Join the Valley Press newsletter.